 Highlights

-- Stroll in the historic center of Bari with its narrow alleys and beautiful churches
+• Guided visit of the historic center of Bari, with its narrow alleys and beautiful churches

-- Visit four Unesco World Heritage sites in the Gargano and Valle d’Itria
+• Visit three UNESCO World Heritage sites in the Gargano and Valle d’Itria

 Trip price includes